Graduate Admissions Office

 Application Fee Waiver Information

-In addition to the Princeton University graduate application, there are specific application requirements for our Ph.D. program, including selecting a field of concentration: Cluster 1 - Security Studies; Cluster 2 - Science, Technology, and Environmental Policy (STEP).
+In addition to the Princeton University graduate application, there are specific application requirements for our Ph.D. program, including selecting a field of concentration: Security Studies or Science, Technology, and Environmental Policy (STEP).

 A completed application includes:

 Describes the applicant’s motivation for applying to the Ph.D. program, including factors in academic, personal, and professional background that led the applicant toward the doctoral degree.
 The statement should convey familiarity with the Ph.D. in Public Affairs program in order to enable the committee to understand the likely match between applicant’s research and faculty who will supervise this work.
 This statement should also identify the kinds of courses and curriculum the applicant is seeking and similarly identify professional aspirations following completion of the Ph.D. program.

 Include a 20 to 25-page research paper or previous academic work.
 Our faculty will assess the quality of writing and promise for original research.
 The length of the paper is not as important as the quality of the work.